ahmedely/Banking-system/README.md

-# Graph

-Graph implementation using C++ language
-This project develops an object oriented application of a graph that represents a **Banking System** where the costumers represent the vertices while the transactions are edges.
+This project develops an object oriented application of a graph representing a **Banking System** allowing costumers to send/receive money from other accounts.
-The graph achieves the following function:
+The code achieves the following function:

 1. A graph can be empty with no vertex or edge;
 2. A graph can be either a directed graph or an undirected graph;